semanticdata/zola-guava/.github/ISSUE_TEMPLATE/bug-report.md

 ---
 name: Bug Report
-about: Something about Silicon Dioxide isn't working the way you expect
+about: 'Something about this repo isn't working the way you expect.'
 title: ''
 labels: bug
 assignees: 'semanticdata'